OU and Texas to join SEC in 2024

 “We are grateful to commissioner Yormark and (Big 12 Conference Board of Directors chairman Lawrence Schovanec) for their concerted efforts to carve a path forward that allows us all to move ahead with clarity and certainty.
 With the new era of collegiate athletics fully upon us, an opportunity emerged for all parties involved to explore the value of an early departure.
 These terms further guarantee the sustainability, stability, competitiveness and excellence of us all,” OU President Joseph Harroz Jr. wrote in a release.

-OU will face three of the four incoming conference additions — Cincinnati, BYU and UCF — this coming fall and will visit Oklahoma State for the final Big 12 Bedlam game in Stillwater on Nov.
-4. The schools are not currently committed to continuing the football rivalry beyond the Sooners' Big 12 membership.
+OU is set to face three of the four programs set to join the Big 12 this summer with trips to Cincinnati (Sept.
+23) and BYU (Nov.
+18) and a visit from UCF (Oct.
+21) on the schedule.
+The Sooners will visit Oklahoma State for the final Big 12 Bedlam game in Stillwater on Nov.
+4. The schools are not currently committed to continuing the football rivalry beyond the Sooners’ Big 12 membership.

-"The Southeastern Conference learned today of the decision by the Big 12 Conference to alter the membership exit date for the University of Oklahoma and University of Texas," SEC commissioner Greg Sankey wrote in a statement.
-"We are continuing our preparation for this membership transition and we look forward to welcoming the conference's new members and moving into our future as a 16-team league."
+OU’s other league opponents in 2023 are Iowa State, Texas, TCU, West Virginia and Kansas.